Wanna skip ahead?

 - Book your virtual appointment.
 No hunting for psychiatrists, inconvenient appointment times or even leaving the house.
 If you’re qualified for treatment, just pick a time slot that works for you and you’re all set.

-- Meet your match.
+- Connect with your matched therapist.
 You’ll be paired up with a qualified psychiatry provider and have a video chat about your current situation.
 From there, they will work with you to develop a treatment plan.

 - The follow up.
 If you are prescribed medication, your psychiatry provider will be sure to monitor the results with you and will be there to help if you think you may need to make any changes, large or small.